to-sim-or-not-to-sim/exercises_collection/README.md

-# Exercises_collection
+# Exercises collection
-A collection of exercises done at university
+A collection of exercises done at university during computational physics lectures.
+It includes:
+- Linear Algebra library
+- Coming soon